Welcome to the heart of NFL betting in New Jersey!

 Ocean Resort is also partnered with William Hill US, a union which most likely will result in a self-branded online app at some point in the future.
 The timeline for that supposed launch, however, is unclear.

-The only other property in the state that could offer sports betting is Freehold Raceway, the oldest racetrack in the state.
-But its plans are also a mystery at this point.
+The only other properties in the state that could offer sports betting are Garden State Park and Freehold Raceway, the oldest racetrack in the state.

 Types of bets you can place in NJ sports betting